 As you might have guessed, it contains a few criticisms of the Protestant theory of penal substitution.
 There are even a few criticisms of St. Anselm himself.
 But the main project of the thesis is to expound the soteriological doctrine of the Angelic Doctor himself, which is substantially the same as that held and taught by the Catholic Church.
 Placing his doctrine in relation to St. Anselm on the one side and to the Protestant Reformers on the other is thus intended primarily to highlight the unique contours of St. Thomas's position, and only secondarily to criticize their deficiencies and errors.

-Those interested in reading the thesis (98 pages) can follow this link to purchase either a soft-cover edition or a downloadable pdf file.
+Those interested in reading the thesis (98 pages) can follow this link to purchase either a soft-cover edition.